G-Core/gcore-videoplayer-js/packages/player/docs/api/player.player.getcurrenttime.md

 number

+Time in seconds

+## Remarks

-For live streams, it returns the current time of the current segment.
+For live streams, it returns the current time within the current segment.